 Jesse (he/him) grew up working as labor on various farms and holds a B.A. in Environmental Studies from Gustavus Adolphus College and a Masters in Food and Agricultural Law and Policy from Vermont Law School.
 After undergrad, Jesse served as an Americorps VISTA developing programing for local food farms and businesses in southern Minnesota.
 Jesse transitioned from that role to leading a nine-county agricultural resilience study while coordinating programing for the Feast!
 Local Foods Network.
 Most recently, Jesse worked with the Nature Conservancy in Ohio to improve water quality and carbon outcomes by promoting conservation practices to farmers.

 Laura (she/her) holds a Master of International Affairs degree with a focus on agricultural policy and economic development from Columbia University and a B.A. from the College of Letters at Wesleyan University.
-She has worked at the intersection of agriculture, economic development, nutrition, and public health for more than 18 years.
+She has worked at the intersection of agriculture, climate, economic development, nutrition, and public health for more than 18 years.
 She has experience advancing the goals of mission-driven organizations through nonprofit management, fundraising, and strategic communications for the Inter-American Institute for Cooperation on Agriculture, the Azuero Eco Foundation, and the International Planned Parenthood Federation, among others.

 Ferd is a founding staff member of NSAC and has been a leader in the sustainable agriculture community for over 30 years.
 He led NSAC’s federal policy work as Policy Director from 1988 through 2016 and served as Senior Strategic Advisor from 2017-2020.
 He continues to mentor and advise the coalition in a consulting role.